toml-lang/toml/README.md

 Float values `-0.0` and `+0.0` are valid and should map according to IEEE 754.

-Non-finite float values can also be expressed.
+Special float values can also be expressed.
 They are always lowercase.

 ```toml
 nf1 = +inf # positive infinity